 PIP Mandatory Reconsideration Request Letter Tool

-Welcome to our Mandatory Reconsideration Request Letter Tool.
+Welcome to our PIP Mandatory Reconsideration Request Letter Tool.
 We hope this will make it easier for you to ask the DWP to look again at their decision about your claim for Personal Independence Payment.

 How To Use This Tool

-First we need to know which of the activities and descriptors that entitle you to PIP you think you meet.
+We need to know which of the activities and descriptors that entitle you to PIP you think you meet.
 This will also tell you what rate of PIP you think, by your own assessment, you should have received.

-If you feel better on some days than on others, choose the descriptor that describes how things are on bad days.
+If you feel better on some days than on others, choose the phrase that describes how things are on bad days.
 When you are asked to explain why you meet this descriptor on the next page, explain what help you need on bad days and better days and how frequently you have both.